johnsonojeda/Rintro/modules/3_data_types.md

     ## [1] "character"

-Note that by using the **$** operator we are not creating a new vector as we had done previously, rather we are choosing the column (center) within the dataframe (cgd) and applying these changes direclty to the dataframe.
+Note that by using the **$** operator we are not creating a new vector as we had done previously, rather we are choosing the column (center) within the dataframe (cgd) and applying these changes directly to the dataframe.
 Such that:

 ``` r
 str(cgd)